leaves in storm drain

 Active and Post Construction

-Erosion and sediment control is important on every construction site.
-Construction sites, large or small, can become a problem for nearby neighbors and the environment when soil is disturbed.
+Erosion and sediment control practices are important on every construction site.
+Construction sites, large or small, can impact the environment when sediment is transported.
 Learn more about ways to prevent pollution on active and post construction sites.

 Leaves and Yard Waste

-When leaves and yard waste are not properly disposed, they flow through the storm drain to local waterways and release pollutants that kill plants and organisms in our waterways.
+When leaves and yard waste are not properly disposed, they flow through the storm drain to local waterways and can impact aquatic life and habitat.
+This is a major source of nutrient pollution.
 Learn more about how you can keep leaves and yard waste from entering storm drains.